Chatbots for Design

 About

-Chatbots for Design explores how conversational AI can support public participation in architecture, urban design, and planning.
-The project develops methods and prototype systems that help design teams collect richer input, maintain dialogue with larger publics, and translate community knowledge into usable design insight.
+Chatbots for Design investigates how conversational AI can support public participation in architecture, urban design, and planning.
+The project develops and evaluates prototype systems that help design teams gather richer input, sustain dialogue with larger publics, and translate community knowledge into structured design evidence.

-The work is motivated by a simple challenge: participation is essential, but it is often difficult to scale.
-Public meetings, workshops, and surveys can exclude people because of time, language, confidence, expertise, or access.
-Conversational systems offer a different kind of participation channel: one that can be available over time, adapt to different users, and invite more reflective responses than conventional forms.
+The core challenge is scale.
+Public meetings, workshops, and surveys exclude people based on time, language, confidence, domain expertise, or physical access.
+Conversational systems offer a different participation channel: one that is available asynchronously, can adapt to different users, and can elicit more considered responses than conventional instruments.

-Our research studies where chatbots are useful, where they fall short, and how they should be combined with human facilitation.
-We are especially interested in hybrid participation models, where AI tools broaden access while in-person workshops continue to support trust, deliberation, and collective decision-making.
+Our research is empirical: we test where chatbots perform well compared to established participation methods, where they fail, and how they should be integrated with human facilitation.
+We are especially interested in hybrid models, in which AI tools expand reach while in-person workshops continue to support trust, deliberation, and collective decision-making.

-Current work focuses on visual chatbots for design.
-These systems communicate through text, diagrams, and spatial representations, allowing participants and designers to discuss proposals more concretely.
-The goal is not to replace public dialogue, but to create better interfaces between communities, design teams, and the complex information involved in planning.
+Current work focuses on visual chatbots that communicate through text, diagrams, and spatial representations.
+These systems allow participants and designers to discuss proposals with reference to concrete spatial information, rather than abstract descriptions.
+The goal is not to replace public dialogue but to improve the interfaces between communities, design teams, and the complex information involved in planning decisions.

 Papers